 After the President signs a bill into law, it is first published in unbound pamphlet form.
 These are known as Slip Laws.
 The laws passed during each session of Congress are then compiled, and published in the United States Statutes at Large (1951+) United States Statutes at Large (1789+) where they appear in chronological order.
 Every six years, they are codified, that is, organized by subject, and published in the United States Code.
 In the years between publication, the U.S. Code is kept up-to-date via supplements.

 Similar to the United States Code, Maine statutes are codified and published by the State in the Maine Revised Statutes.
-An annotated version of the statutes, available through WestLaw or LexisNexis, may provide additional useful information.
+An annotated version of the statutes, available through WestLaw, may provide additional useful information.

 |U.S.C.||United States Code|